The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 If you have ever been an employee, I’m sure you are painfully aware of how much can be taken out of your paycheck each pay period for taxes.
 A majority of these taxes go towards Social Security and Medicare.
 You may or may not be aware of this, but your employer is also responsible for matching those amounts each paycheck.

 As a self employed sole proprietor, an LLC business owner (not an S Corp), or a partnership you have the “benefit” of paying both the employee and employer portion of the Medicare of Social Security tax.
-This is known as the self employment tax, and for 2023, that rate is 15.3%.
+This is known as the self employment tax, and the rate is currently at 15.3%.
 That means that for every $10,000 of PROFIT you show, you will pay approximately $1,530 in self employment tax alone.

 If you’re a new business owner, you might be shocked when you see your first tax bill.
 That’s why I encourage all business owners to be saving some throughout the year to help pay for this when the time comes.